USANJAY05/chattify/README.md

 This will start the application in a container, accessible at http://localhost:3000.

-Dockerfile Overview
+Dockerfile Setup

-Here is a simple Dockerfile setup for this React application:
+Here is a well-organized Dockerfile for this React application:

-# Use an official Node.js image as the base
+# Use an official Node.js image as the base image
-FROM node:14-alpine
+FROM node:14-alpine AS build

 # Set the working directory inside the container
 WORKDIR /app